 voice and fine acting ability, prevailed as the First Place Winner.

 Her rendition of Sexy Lady (Moore) brought down the house…..”

 ~Comic Opera Guild; Harold Haugh Light Opera Competition, 2012

-Kate has been a two-time Central District Winner in the Metropolitan Opera National Council Auditions; both times she received Third Place in the Central Regional Finals.
-She won the Harold Haugh Light Opera Vocal Competition in 2012, placed second in the Nicholas Z. Loren Vocal Competition, hosted by the Holland Chorale (2013), and was awarded the “Grace Keagy Award” by the NYC-based Kurt Weill Foundation in their annual Lotte Lenya Foundation (2012).
+She has been a two-time Central District Winner in the Metropolitan Opera National Council Auditions; both times she received Third Place in the Central Regional Finals (2007; 2009).
+In January 2013, Kate made her Carnegie Hall solo debut upon winning the Barry Alexander International Vocal Competition.
+Additionally, she won the Harold Haugh Light Opera Vocal Competition in 2012, placed second in the Nicholas Z. Loren Vocal Competition, hosted by the Holland Chorale (2013), and was awarded the “Grace Keagy Award” by the NYC-based Kurt Weill Foundation in their annual Lotte Lenya Foundation (2012).

 Kate has been very involved in youth music education through directing youth choirs, teaching voice privately, coordinating and teaching music and drama courses, and performing in a multitude of outreach programs geared toward youth.
 She is a frequent recitalist and has an expansive interest in the varying styles and eras of composition.
 Concerts featuring Kate have spanned Bach and early music festivals to the premieres of newly-composed works.

 She is originally from a farm near Streator, Illinois and grew up on land that has been in the Tombaugh family for six generations.
 She considers her farm upbringing and heritage to be defining factors of her personality, as well as the experience of growing up in a musical and theatrical family.
 Her first experience on the stage took place at age 5 at the Engle Lane community theater just down the road, where she and her family spent most of their summers performing.